 HS - Yeah.
 And also you know I wanted a more balanced lifestyle, and to be healthier and more relaxed so I think those things also help you change or change back, I don’t really know which way it is.

 JG - Yeah.
 You did all that on your own and it sounds like lots of the journeys that you have done are on your own.
 Is that a choice?
 Do you like doing things on your own?
 How do you relate to being by yourself?

-HS - Good question, is it a choice?
-Who knows.
+HS - Very good question, is it a choice?
+Who knows?
 I think I am incredibly independent.
 And I think I have got more confident in doing things on my own as I’ve gotten older.
 And I think that it’s very empowering to know that you can go on whatever holiday you want to go on, you can go on whatever journey you want to go on.
 You don’t have to wait around for somebody to agree that that’s what they want to do as well.
 There’s a freedom in it.
-I don’t know if it’s been a choice I just think it’s been my pathway to do whatever I need to do.
+I don’t know if it’s been a choice I just think it’s been my pathway, I think, to do whatever I need to do.

 JG - Are there bad bits to being alone?

 HS - Yeah.
-I think actually, actually, and I think this is a personal thing, that I think loneliness is something that sort of I don’t know if it’s personal to me, that felt a bit shameful like you shouldn’t feel lonely.
+I think actually and I think this is a personal thing, that I think loneliness is something that sort of I don’t know if it’s personal to me, but sort of felt a bit shameful - like you shouldn’t feel lonely.
 That would be the one thing about being on your own, you know, moments of loneliness, but do we get those same moments around other people too?

 JG - Yeah, cos you can be lonely with other people.
 I think it’s interesting that you mention shame.
 Because I do think society puts forward a shame to being on your own.
 We’re not encouraged to do it.